oxmc/bsky-desktop/README.md

 Bsky Desktop is an Electron-based application for Bsky that allows users to manage their accounts and feeds directly from the app, rather than through the web interface.

 ### Features:
-- Support for user styles (work in progress; currently only LESS preprocessor is supported)
+- Support for user styles (work in progress; currently only LESS and Stylus preprocessor is supported)
 - Compatibility with both Manifest V2 and V3 Chrome extensions, though only a limited set of Chrome extension APIs are supported.
 For more information, visit: [Electron Extensions API Documentation](https://www.electronjs.org/docs/latest/api/extensions#supported-extensions-apis)

 ### Working on: